-Labour Member of the European Parliament and Vice-President of the BHA
+Former Labour Member of the European Parliament and Patron of Humanists UK

 “Democracy and religion do not mix… Politicians are voted in to represent their electorates.
 People who vote for me and my colleagues expect us to further the interests of the public at large, not those of any particular religion, church, mosque, synagogue, temple or indeed any other interest group.
 We go against the democratic foundations of our country at our peril.”

 Mary Honeyball, born in 1952, has described herself as “a humanist MEP”, and is a regular blogger on women’s rights, religion and politics.
 She was elected to the European Parliament in 2000 as a Labour Member for London, after 30 years in Labour politics.
-She is Labour spokesperson in the European Parliament on women’s rights and culture and education, and is a member of the European Parliament’s Labour Party Committee on Industry, Research and Energy.
+She was Labour spokesperson in the European Parliament on women’s rights and culture and education, and was a member of the European Parliament’s Labour Party Committee on Industry, Research and Energy.
+She did not stand for re-election in 2019 and announced her resignation from the Labour Party shortly after voting closed.
 She is also Chair of the Osteoporosis Interest Group and an active member of the Working Group on the Separation of Religion and Politics, and recently completed “Women in Power”, a directory of female MEPs.
 She is a member of UNISON, the Co-operative Party and the Fabian Society.

 Before her election to the European Parliament, Mary Honeyball’s career was in the charitable and non-governmental sector.
 In the 1980s she was Chair of the Greater London Labour Party Women’s Committee and Treasurer of Emily’s List, an organisation that helps Labour women campaign for seats in Parliament.
 At that time she also ran the Council for Voluntary Service in the London Borough of Newham, before going on to work as a Senior Manager for SCOPE.
 In the 1990s she became Chief Executive of Gingerbread, the charity for single parent families, and then General Secretary of the Association of Chief Officers of Probation.
 She was also a London Borough Councillor for eight years and a school governor for over 20 years.